Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Multiply monogenic and rationally monogenic orders

 We say that an order $\mathcal{O}$ of a number field $K$ is \textit{$k$ times/precisely $k$ times/at most $k$-times rationally monogenic} if up to $GL_2(\Zz )$-equivalence there are at least/precisely/at most $k$ numbers $\alpha$ such that $\mathcal{O}=\Zz_{\alpha}$.
 Denote by $RM(n)$ the least number $k$ such that for every number field $K$ of degree $n$ and every order $\mathcal{O}$ of $K$, the order $\mathcal{O}$ is at most $k$ times rationally monogenic.

-From work of Delone and Faddeev (1940) it follows that $RM(3)\leq 1$, that is, every order of a cubic number field is at most one time rationally monogenic.
-From a result of B\'{e}rczes, Evertse and Gy\H{o}ry (2004) the following analogue of Theorem \ref{thm:A1} can be deduced:
+From work of Delone and Faddeev (1940) it follows that $RM(3)\leq 1$, that is, every order of a cubic number field is at most one time rationally monogenic (and in fact precisely one time if the order is primitive).
+From a result of B\'{e}rczes, Evertse and Gy\H{o}ry (2004) the following analogue of Theorem \ref{thm:A2} can be deduced:

 \begin{theorem} For every $n\ge 4$, $RM(n)$ is finite and in fact, $RM(n)\leq n\times 2^{24n^3}$. \end{theorem}